dahlbrody7/IT-Homelab/attack-simulations/002-dmz-ssh-brute-force/report.md

 * Status: Detected, Analyzed, Contained and Resolved

 ## Incident Summary
 * On June 23, 2026, an SSH brute-force attack was conducted from 192.168.10.29 against the DMZ nginx server at 192.168.2.10.
 The attack was detected by Wazuh SIEM via authentication log monitoring.
-The attacker successfully authenticated after exhausting a password list, then established an interactive shell session and created a suspicious file.
+The attacker successfully authenticated after exhausting a password list, then established an SSH session and created a suspicious file.
 The session was terminated and the file was removed.

 ## Date and Time
 * Attack occured: June 23, 2026 at 6:05 AM